Specialization preorder: Important properties

 As suggested by the name, the specialization preorder is a preorder, i.e. it is reflexive and transitive.

 The equivalence relation determined by the specialization preorder is just that of topological indistinguishability.
 That is, x and y are topologically indistinguishable if and only if x ≤ y and y ≤ x.
 Therefore, the antisymmetry of ≤ is precisely the T_{0} separation axiom: if x and y are indistinguishable then x = y.
 In this case it is justified to speak of the specialization order.

 On the other hand, the symmetry of the specialization preorder is equivalent to the R_{0} separation axiom: x ≤ y if and only if x and y are topologically indistinguishable.
-It follows that if the underlying topology is T_{1}, then the specialization order is discrete, i.e. one has x ≤ y if and only if x = y.
+It follows that if the underlying topology is T_{1}, then the specialization preorder is discrete, i.e. one has x ≤ y if and only if x = y.
 Hence, the specialization order is of little interest for T_{1} topologies, especially for all Hausdorff spaces.

 Any continuous function $f$ between two topological spaces is monotone with respect to the specialization preorders of these spaces: $x\le y$ implies $f(x)\le f(y).$ The converse, however, is not true in general.
 In the language of category theory, we then have a functor from the category of topological spaces to the category of preordered sets that assigns a topological space its specialization preorder.
 This functor has a left adjoint, which places the Alexandrov topology on a preordered set.

 There are spaces that are more specific than T_{0} spaces for which this order is interesting: the sober spaces.
 Their relationship to the specialization order is more subtle: